muggy8/improbable/from-me-to-me/X1IapY2Y.md

 But Melody shook her head at my query.

-"No one really knows the names of any of the Phantom Lords.
+"No one really knows the identity of any of the Phantom Lords.
 But ever since you appeared at our settlement during the pre-exam trials, the colony leaders has been fearful of you and has been gathering information about you.
 That's how we found out that you were somehow connected to the Phantom Lord of Extinction."

 "I see... no wonder the elves are the most influential humanoids.
 Yes, the Phantom Lord of Extinction is my daughter and I'm sure one day, she'd end up in some kind of confrontation with the Mastery League...
 It is my duty as a father and as a Master of the Mastery League to return her to the League...
 But now...
 I'm just a weak old man."
 I sighed.